Crown-Commercial-Service/digitalmarketplace-supplier-frontend/README.md

 ### Run the tests

-To run the Python tests:
+To run the whole testsuite:

 ```
 ./scripts/run_tests.sh
 ```

-To run the JavaScript tests:
+To just run the JavaScript tests:

 ```
 npm test